sparkflows/sparkflows-docs/docs/incorta/admin-guide/storage-connection.rst

 Now, you are ready to start using the Connection in workflows.

 ..
-Note:: Make sure that Incorta URL should be accessible from Sparkflows web server URL.
+Note:: Make sure that Incorta Storage URL should be accessible from Sparkflows web server URL.